vickybiswas/drf-generators/README.rst

 DRF Generators
 ==============

-Writing APIs can be boring and repetitive work.
-Don't write another CRUDdy view in `Django Rest Framework <http://github.com/tomchristie/django-rest-framework>`_.
-With DRF Generators, one simple command will generate all of your Views, Serializers, and even Urls for your Django Rest Framework application!
+Generate all of your Views, Serializers, and even Urls for your Django Rest Framework application with one command!

-For a full step-by-step tutorial, check out my `blog post <http://brobin.me/blog/2015/4/13/how-to-quickly-write-an-api-in-django>`_!

-This is **not** intended to give you a production quality API.
-It was intended to jumpstart your development and save you from writing the same code over and over for each model.
+This is **ONLY** to jumpstart your development and save you from writing the same code over and over for each model.
+Please go through complete code and validate.

 ---------------